CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 content can be modified or removed making it difficult or impossible to guarantee reproducibility.

-This paper seeks to explore several different methods at managing environmental reproducibility, and introduces Pulp as a manager for various environments.
+This paper seeks to explore several different methods of managing environmental reproducibility, and introduces Pulp as a manager for various environments.

 Measuring Reproducibility
 =========================

-Two factors have to be considered when we think about reproducibility.
+Two somewhat opposing factors have to be considered when we think about reproducibility.

-Complete reproducibility is having the researcher and reviewer share identical 'bits' of the necessary system, program, and dependencies.
+One factor is complete reproducibility which is having the researcher and reviewer share identical 'bits' of the necessary system, program, and dependencies.

-Vandewalle identifies several necessity for complete reproducibility
-[Vandewalle]: the program's source code, package dependencies, system requirements and configuration, data source used, and documentation on running the provided the source code.
+Vandewalle identifies several necessities for complete reproducibility [Vandewalle], namely the program's source code, package dependencies, system requirements and configuration, data source used, and documentation on running the provided source code.

-On the other side one must determine if these programs and environments are flexible to change.
+On the other hand one must determine if these programs and environments are flexible to accomodate change.
 Software moves fast, and even widely used programs become legacy and eventually deprecated.
 Pinning dependencies might accelerate this process.